DFE-Digital/npq-separation/api-analysis.md

    - For existing participants, we will return the `ecf_id` from the current `users` table.
    - For new participants, we will return a new `UUID` which will be also stored in the `users` table (`ecf_id`) field.
 3. Rename `ecf_id` to `lead_provider_participant_id`, so we break the link between NPQ and ECF.
+4. Add field `lead_provider_participant_source`, being source: `npq` or `ecf`.
+This will help identify the source of the participant.
-4. Create a `Finder` in NPQ to locate an application using the course and the participant.
+5. Create a `Finder` in NPQ to locate an application using the course and the participant.

 #### Open Questions